Fresh EU debt fears halt rally in Britain's FTSE

-Worries over the Spanish banking system dragged down the index's heavyweight banking stocks, such as Barclays (BARC.L) and part-nationalized lenders Lloyds (LLOY.L) and Royal Bank of Scotland (RBS.L), and caused the FTSE to lose ground.
+Worries over the Spanish banking system dragged down the index's heavyweight banking stocks, such as Barclays and part-nationalised lenders Lloyds and Royal Bank of Scotland, and caused the FTSE to lose ground.

 Traders said they expected rallies in the FTSE 100 to be short-lived and quickly sold into, while concerns remain over Spain's debt-ridden banks and fears that Greece, which holds elections next month, may have to leave the euro zone.